IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 A necessary prerequisite is to have a study repository ready.
 See [Prepare a study
-repository](#prepare-a-study-repository) for more information on how to create a GitHub or GitLab (if the data are confidential) repository.
+repository](#prepare-a-study-repository) for more information on how to create a GitHub repository.

 The original data uploaded by the submitter **must** be available under `/uod/idr/filesets`.
 If not, the